 "No matter what the context, statements like these are unacceptable and are not indicative of the type of culture we are trying to facilitate here in the police department, as well as within the county," police Chief Mike Register said in an emailed statement.

-Abbott's attorney, Lance LoRusso, said in a statement Abbott is cooperating with the investigation, and that his comments were meant to "de-escalate a situation involving an uncooperative passenger."
+Abbott's attorney, Lance LoRusso, said in a statement that Abbott is cooperating with the investigation, and his comments were meant to "de-escalate a situation involving an uncooperative passenger."